ERGO-Code/HiGHS/src/pdlp/cupdlp/README.md

 # cuPDLP-C observations

 This directory contains files from [cuPDLP-C v0.3.0](https://github.com/COPT-Public/cuPDLP-C/tree/v0.3.0).
-Below are some issues expereinced when integrating them into HiGHS.
+Below are some issues experienced when integrating them into HiGHS.

 ## Preprocessing issue